-A fully developed MCP shall be completed and signed by the member or the member's authorized representative within sixty (60) calendar days of the enrollment date.
+A fully developed MCP shall be completed and signed by the member or the member's legal decision maker within sixty (60) calendar days of the enrollment date.

 E. Providing, Arranging, Coordinating and Monitoring Services

 1. Providing and Arranging for Services